Ocean Observing in the NE Pacific

 The oceans in the high latitudes of the planet are particularly sensitive to global climate change, yet their remote and hostile environments make them difficult to study.
 Station Papa, combined with the other ocean observing components in the NE Pacific, will contribute to four-dimensional studies in this representative portion of the global ocean.

-The OOI Endurance Array will be a series of permanent moorings off the Central Oregon coast.
-In addition to the 3000 m mooring east of Hydrate Ridge, two sites with full water-column moorings at 500 and 80 m will be connected to the Regional Scale Nodes cable and will be served with high bandwidth and high power.
-The Array will also include a network of undersea gliders programmed to patrol the nearshore waters and collect a variety of data and transmit it to onshore laboratories.
+The Cabled Oregon Endurance Array is a series of permanent uncabled and cabled moorings off the Central Oregon coast.
+In addition to the 3000 m mooring at the base of the Cascadia Margin (the Slope Base site), two sites with full water-column moorings at 500 and 80 m are connected to the Cabled Array providing high bandwidth and high power.
+The system also includes six undersea gliders programmed to patrol the nearshore waters and collect a variety of data and transmit it to onshore laboratories.

 At the interface of the deep sea of the Pacific Ocean and the coastline, this dynamic area off the Central Oregon coast includes rich habitats for marine life, hydrothermal vents, deposits of frozen methane, storm-induced waves that cause onshore erosion, and the Cascadia Subduction Zone, which can produce large earthquakes and tsunamis.
 This area also includes the California Current system and has a significant influence on regional and national climate.
 Changing ocean conditions in this area created a recent series of hypoxic events and harmful algal blooms.

-NEPTUNE Canada, led by the University of Victoria, is building the northern loop of the regional ocean observatory network in the northeast Pacific Ocean.
+With planned completion of the cabled Endeavour Site Summer 2016, Ocean Networks Canada installation of the northern loop of the regional ocean observatory in the northeast Pacific Ocean will be finalized.
 This cabled seafloor observatory off the west coast of Vancouver Island, British Columbia also extends across the Juan de Fuca plate and has nearshore nodes.
-Data will be transmitted to a data archiving system at the University of Victoria.
-As with the U.S. observatory, NEPTUNE Canada is designed for a 25-year lifetime.
+Data are transmitted to a data archiving system at the University of Victoria.
+As with the U.S. observatory, the Canadian cabled system is designed for a 25-year lifetime.

 The Victoria Experimental Network Under the Sea (VENUS) is a shallow-water cabled observatory run by the University of Victoria.
 Deployed in the coastal waters of southern British Columbia, the facility is providing long-term oceanographic data on physical, chemical, biological, and sediment conditions in Saanich Inlet and in the Strait of Georgia near Vancouver, British Columbia.